The independence ratio of 4-cycle-free planar graphs: Proof of Theorem

 \section{Proof of Theorem \ref{technical-thm}}

-In this section we prove Theorem \ref{technical-thm} by induction.
-Suppose for contradiction that Theorem 1.2 is false, and let $G$ be a counterexample with $|V(G)|$ minimum.
+Suppose towards a contradiction that Theorem \ref{technical-thm} is false, and let $G$ be a counterexample with $|V(G)|$ minimum.
 We proceed with a series of claims.
-Our first claim is the following inductive lemma.
+Our first claim is the following inductive lemma which is analogous to \cite[Claim 1]{HeckmanThomas01}.